lmcmicu/openquantumreality.org/README.md

 python3 jinja2html.py src/team.jinja2 html/team.html
 </pre>

-3. Check the output in the `html/` directory and adjust the edited `.md` file as necessary.
+3. If there are errors, adjust the `.md` file as necessary.
+Note that the paths to linked images or other resources need to be adjusted so that `resource.ext` becomes `resources/resource.ext`.

+4. If the code compiles without errors, check each generated file in the `html/` directory and if there are any further problems, adjust the `.md` file accordingly until compilation gives the desired output.
+If you are in a hurry, as a temporary hack, you may alternately edit the file generated in the `html/` directly, but if you do that then you will have to redo it every time you recompile, so doing this is best avoided.